peter88213/yw-cnv/docs/template/help-adv.md

 ## Manuscript with chapter and scene sections

-This will load yWriter 7 chapters and scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
+This will write yWriter 7 chapters and scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_manuscript`.